akshayson22/ETHYLENE-APP/README.md

 ## License

-This project is for educational and research purposes.
+This project is intended for educational and research purposes.
 Please cite the original publication if you use the model in your work.